“The only absolute in horshoeing: there isn’t one.”

 Focus on the Community

 He is now taking a break from competing and instead focusing on sharing his knowledge.
-His shop, complete with several forges and plenty of anvils, is open almost every night for whoever wants to come by to practice and learn together.
+His shop, complete with several forges and plenty of anvils, is open almost every night whoever want to come by to practice and learn together.
 He really enjoys the help he can give his farrier community.
 “The more people, the better,” Neilson said and plans to continue offering clinics, judging contests, and heading up the Pennsylvania Professional Farriers Association (PPFA).
 “It’s better for everyone in the industry if we learn from each other.”
 Now, a typical day for Neilson is “being under my first horse by 6:30 or 7 AM and working straight through until 5 or 6 PM.
 Then dinner at home with family and then back to the shop for a practice night until 10.”
 It’s those long days and dedication to his craft that have made him so successful.
 But to him, the most rewarding part is “seeing the horses I shoe do well, knowing I’m helping those horses do their job.”

 Never Stop Learning